Is My Son Gay? Parents Can Learn A Lot From A Google Search.

-A disturbing number of parents ask the search engine if their sons are gay.
+A disturbing number of parents ask Google if their sons are gay.
 The answers aren't satisfying, and more can be gleaned from the question.

 When sociologist Tristan Bridges read a New York Times story about how often parents ask Google if their kids are geniuses — 2.5 times more often if their kids are male — he had another question: How often do parents ask Google if their kids are gay?
 A lot, as it turns out.
 Bridges discovered that parents were Googling “Is my son gay?”
-28 times more often than “Is my son a genius?” — accounting for thousands of searches a month (including variants).
-And questions about the sexuality of sons were far more common than more generic searches about having a gay child or queries about having a gay daughter.
+28 times more often than “Is my son a genius?” — accounting for thousands of searches a month (including variants of the search phrase).
+Questions about the sexuality of sons were far more common than more generic searches about having a gay child or queries about having a gay daughter.

-Bridges, who studies gender identity and coauthored the book Exploring Masculinities: Identity, Inequality, Continuity and Change, was surprised by his findings.
-While some research has found that gender-nonconforming behavior in kids may mean they’re more likely to grow up gay or trans, it’s not quite that simple.
+Bridges, who studies gender identity and co-authored the book Exploring Masculinities: Identity, Inequality, Continuity and Change, was surprised by his findings.
+Although some research has found that gender-nonconforming behavior in kids may mean they’re more likely to grow up gay or trans, it’s not quite that simple.